Planning a BBQ party? With these tips for BBQ party success in mind, you’ll be ready to host the perfect summer BBQ!

 - Everyone is properly hydrated and offer a variety of non-alcoholic drinks like lemonade, tea or juice to quench your guests’ thirst.

 - Keep coolers stocked.
 Have plenty of coolers or buckets filled with ice to store any drinks or ingredients that need to stay fresh and cool.
-I’m simply on love with this retro looking cooler.

 - You set up a drinking station and that you place this away from the food area so that neither area gets too crowded.